Rosemary Lemon Shortbread Cookies

 Herbs in a cookie?
 Absolutely!
-These Rosemary and Lemon Shortbread Cookies are divine!
+These Rosemary Lemon Shortbread Cookies are divine!

-I’ve grown rosemary for years and always in a large pot; as a matter of fact all of my herbs are pot grown.
+I’ve grown rosemary for years and always in a large pot; as a matter of fact all of my herbs are pot grown; I love having them handy right on my deck.
 While it can be a perennial in some areas of the country, in Denver our winters get too cold and I’ve always got to start a new plant each spring.

 Though I forged ahead I kept thinking; this can’t be right; an herb I normally would use in savory dishes in a cookie with powdered sugar on top?
 That recipe was simply dusted with powdered sugar and I was almost shocked with just how amazing they were.

-Still, over the years I’ve fiddled a bit and I can’t deny; I love these even more.
-Feel free to just go the powdered sugar route if you prefer but I just love the extra tang of lemon in the glaze.
+Still, over the years I’ve fiddled a bit and I can’t deny; I love these Rosemary Lemon Shortbread Cookies even more; the lemon makes them even better.
+Feel free to just go the powdered sugar route if you prefer but I personally love the extra tang of lemon in the glaze.
 Actually I love everything about this cookie.
 Easy, delicious, and elegant enough for a company dessert.

 I’ve added a couple of things; all relatively subtle but overall really boosted the flavor.
 I mean really…who doesn’t love lemon with their rosemary?
 A bit of lemon in the dough, some vanilla, the lemon glaze and some herbed sugar to top it all off.
 Seriously help me…I will eat them all by myself if someone doesn’t come over and pry this plate out of my hands!